drewcrawford/drewcrawford.github.io/metal_faq/index.md

 * FB8904809

+## Runtime compiler errors

+Sometimes functions fail to compile (e.g., at runtime, when you create a PSO).
+In your application, this usually presents as some `CompilerError`.
+Separately, a crash report for `MTLCompilerService`

+The two `CompilerErrors` I'm aware of are

-## CompilerError Code=2 "Compiler encountered an internal error"
+* CompilerError Code=2 "Compiler encountered an internal error" (usually iOS or Simulator)

-This is generally a crash in the metal compiler (the one that happens at runtime).
-In my experience this is usually related to some problem in control flow analysis, so simplifying control flow may help.
-It may also be specific to a particular GPU driver (see the crash in `MTLCompilerService` that occurred around the same time for more clues.)
+* CompilerError Code=1 "Compiler encountered an internal error" (usually macOS).

+For more information, dig into the appropriate MTLCompilerService crash report.
+The backtrace may identify a particular affected GPU, as many of these issues are GPU-specific.

+### Other runtime compile application-level errors

+#### Compute function exceeds available temporary registers

+May have too many local variables.
+Interestingly, shader validator appears to work around this issue, for reasons unknown.

+* FB8811182

+### libAMDIL902.dylib: llvm::ILAnnotateResourceIntrinsics::createResourceIntrinsic(llvm::Use&, llvm::RsrcUsageTy) + 222

+Related to control flow analysis on AMD.  simplifying control flow may help.

 * FB7863589

+### libigc.dylib: llvm::MemoryDependenceResults::removeInstruction(llvm::Instruction*) + 1390

+May be related to vertex or fragment functions with very bad typesignatures.
+One case I'm aware of involves swapping a vertex and fragment function.

 * FB8276262

+### libigc.dylib computeKnownBitsFromOperator(llvm::Operator const*, llvm::KnownBits&, unsigned int, (anonymous namespace)::Query const&) + 383

+Possible duplicate of `libigc.dylib: llvm::MemoryDependenceResults::removeInstruction(llvm::Instruction*) + 1390`

+* FB8276262

+### libLLVM.dylib llvm::SelectionDAG::LegalizeTypes() + 54

+May be related to use of null pointers on Intel.

 * FB8962634

-## CompilerError Code=1 "Compiler encountered an internal error"

-Similar to above, may be a variant for macOS

-* FB8779951
+* FB8973899

-## Compilation failed with XPC_ERROR_CONNECTION_INTERRUPTED on 3 try

-Similar to Code=2 "Compiler encountered an internal error".
+###  libLLVM.dylib llvm::Instruction::getFunction+ 6782680 () const + 0

 May be related to Shader Validator.

 * FB8469191
-* FB8824826

-## Compute function exceeds available temporary registers

-May have too many local variables.
-Interestingly, shader validator appears to work around this issue, for reasons unknown.

-* FB8811182
+## Problems attaching the debugger

+For various reasons, the Metal Debugger often fails to attach.
+Below are some errors and their possible causes.

-## DYPShaderDebuggerErrorDomain:4 "Failed to create data source" DYPShaderDebuggerDataErrorDomain:0 "Thread data not found"
+### DYPShaderDebuggerErrorDomain:4 "Failed to create data source" DYPShaderDebuggerDataErrorDomain:0 "Thread data not found"

-Usually caused by a GPU abort or IOAF that took place during the capture.
+Can be caused by a GPU abort or IOAF that took place during the capture.
+Workaround is to not do that.

+Has other causes.
+I believe that generlaly, the debugger is struggling with memory layout.
+To fix this, simplify the memory layout, at least while you're trying to debug:

+* simplify array indexes.
+Ideally, index by constants.
+Avoid dependent array indexes (indexing by some value to look up another index).
+Avoid indexing by opaque values such as the return value of a non-inline function.
+* flatten nested loops
+* reorder structs

 * FB7872191
+* FB8969664
+* FB8968619
+* FB8924507
+* FB8827782
+* FB8889577

-## DYPShaderDebuggerErrorDomain:1 "Failed instrument library" DYMetalLibraryToolsServiceCompilerErrorDomain:1 "Task Failed: Building library: tools_instrumented_iphoneos_xxxxxxxx.xx.thin.metallib."
+### DYPShaderDebuggerErrorDomain:1 "Failed instrument library" DYMetalLibraryToolsServiceCompilerErrorDomain:1 "Task Failed: Building library: tools_instrumented_iphoneos_xxxxxxxx.xx.thin.metallib."

 Variant error has "NSCocoaErrorDomain:260" in the subhead.